Music Theory, Harmony I, Harmony II, Sight Reading II, Advanced Song Writing

 The Role of Women, Children and Church Music

-Thana has been married to Joe Furr for 50 years.
+Thana has been married to Joe Furr for over 50 years.
 They have two sons, Darren and David.
 She has her BA in Sociology and has more than 40 years’ experience teaching all ages, specializing in ages pre-K through fourth grade.
 Her curriculum for those ages is used in churches around the Brotherhood.

 The Science of Sound, Singers’ Workshop, Worship Renewal

-Michael has been associated with The Singing School since 1964, when he attended the old Sabinal campus as a student for the full three year curriculum offered at that time.
+Michael has been associated with the Singing School since 1964, when he attended the old Sabinal campus as a student for the full three year curriculum offered at that time.
 Today he functions as volunteer Office Administrator in support of the teaching staff.
 The goal of his position is to help the school function more smoothly, enhancing the overall experience of both student and staff.

 Harmony I, Song Writing; Housing and Dining Services Coordinator; Board of Directors